libts/tslib/README.md

                module       module     module(s)     daemon                        e.g. in libinput

 #### symlink to /dev/input/ts_uinput
-In order to know *what* enumerated input device file is created by `ts_uinput`, you can, among other thing:
+Again, /dev/input/event numbers are not persistent.
+In order to know in advance, *what* enumerated input device file is created by `ts_uinput`, you can, among other thing:

 * use the included `tools/ts_uinput_start.sh` script that starts `ts_uinput -d -v` and creates the symlink `/dev/input/ts_uinput` for you, or